PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - Bit 6: Not Used
 - Bit 5: PGOOD - Read Only - this bit will be high when the LTC3225 PGOOD signal is high
 - Bit 4: NA - Read Only - this bit will be high when the 9603N Network Available pin is high
-- Bit 3: RI - Read/Write - this bit is a flag which is set when the 9603N Ring Indicator pin pulses high.
+- Bit 3: RI - Read/Write - this bit is a flag which is set when the 9603N Ring Indicator pin pulses low.
 The flag can be cleared by writing a 0 to this bit
 - Bit 2: ON_OFF - Read/Write - this bit controls the 9603N on/off pin (Pin 5).
 Writing a 1 to this bit enables the 9603N
 - Bit 1: PWR_EN - Read/Write - this bit controls the PWR_EN signal which enables power to the 9603N via the P-FET.
 Writing 1 to this bit enables the 9603N power
 - Bit 0: SHDN - Read/Write - this bit controls the LTC3225 !SHDN signal to enable/disable the supercapacitor charger.
 Writing 1 to this bit enables the LTC3225